 The term RegTech was first used in connection with the finance industry and referred to specialist technology helping finance organisations comply with their regulatory obligations.

-But this capability is not limited to financial services sector, organisations and finance regulations.
-Cyber security risks have been growing in prominence for many years and boards are acutely aware of the financial and reputation impacts of breaches – whether affecting consumers and privacy or to IP that has value to the business.
+But this capability is not limited to the financial services sector and now refers to the technology used to help any organisation comply with regulatory obligations.
+Cyber security risks have been growing in prominence for many years and boards are acutely aware of the financial and reputation impacts of breaches – whether affecting consumers and privacy or IP that has value to the business.

 The market/share price effects as well as consumer impacts mean that regulators and audit committees have a need for increasing assurance in cyber risk, as well as in financial probity and reporting.

-With security teams continually stretched, and technology growing in complexity (for example through the adoption of cloud, IOT, mobile applications) there is a need to automatically report on the security control status or cyber posture of your organisation.
+With security teams continually stretched, and technology growing in complexity there is a need for organisations to automatically report on the security control status or cyber posture of the organisation.

 Public Company Accounting Oversight Board (PCAOB) Auditing Standards in the United States require auditors to consider the quality and reliability of audit evidence, so reports on security control effectiveness that take a long time to generate or derive, and/or which have to be manually collated and assembled are unlikely to give sufficient assurance.

 The PCAOB view on the role of auditors of public companies with respect to cyber security can be found here.